 The overhead wiring is the most obvious feature of the layout and was built from brass sections in the same way as we built the masts on Deepcar.
 Photographs of typical masts were used, taken from various books, and supplemented by measurements of the size of the steelwork which still exists at the Manchester end of the line.
 The wiring is to scale and consists of 28 gauge nickel silver wire for contact wire and 28 gauge copper wire for the intermediate and catenary wires.
 It is tensioned by small tension springs on the layout, but the real wiring was not.
 I found it necessary to tension the model wiring as the layout is kept in the loft where the temperature range is much greater than outdoors.

 The diesel locos are from various kits, by Post War Prototypes, RJH and Modern Motive Power.
 The pair of 20s are Heljan.
 Some of the diesels have SWD sound decoders and home made smoke units.
-The 76s were built from my own kits, as described in the series of articles in Railway Modeller in 2010/11.
+The Class 76s (EM1s) were built from Graham’s own kits, as described in a series of articles on building 7mm scale/O Gauge EM1s in Railway Modeller in 2010/11.
 Rolling stock is mainly kit built from Parkside and Slaters kits but there are also some ready to run hoppers (Skytrex and Bachman) and some scratchbuilt wagons.
 Many of the 16 ton mineral wagons are detailed Lima items.

 The layout is controlled by the MERG CBUS DCC system along with a MERG RPC interface providing track circuits and controlling the points.
 The signals are ‘searchlight’ types modelled on the real ones around Rotherwood.
 They are semi-automatic and controlled by a small relay interlocking.